 - Secure APIs

-Here’s few ways to ensure your cloud is safe:
+Here are a few ways to ensure your cloud is safe:

 1. Using Strong Authentication